Gravitating vortices and the Einstein--Bogomol'nyi equations: A Futaki invariant for gravitating vortices

-Let $\Sigma$ be a compact Riemann surface of arbitrary genus $g(\Sigma)$, $L$ a holomorphic line bundle over $\Sigma$ with $c_1(L) > 0$, and $\phi\in H^0(\Sigma,L)$ a non-zero section.
+Let $\Sigma$ be a compact Riemann surface, of arbitrary genus $g(\Sigma)$, $L$ a holomorphic line bundle over $\Sigma$ with $c_1(L) >0$, and $\phi\in H^0(\Sigma,L)$ a non-zero section.
+The Futaki invariant for the gravitating vortex equations~\eqref{eq:gravvortexeq2} is a character of the Lie algebra of infinitesimal automorphisms of $(\Sigma,L,\phi)$.
+Before we introduce our invariant in Section \ref{sec:FutakiVortex}, in this section we study this Lie algebra in some detail.
+For some calculations, it will handy to have a description of the corresponding automorphism group.

 The \emph{automorphism group} of the pair $(\Sigma,L)$ is the group $\Aut(\Sigma,L)$ of $\CC^*$-equivariant automorphisms of the total space of the holomorphic line bundle $L$, with the $\CC^*$-action on $L$ given by fibrewise scalar multiplication.
 As $\CC^*$-equivariant automorphisms of $L$ preserve the zero section, there is a canonical exact sequence

 where $\Aut(\Sigma)$ is the automorphism group of $\Sigma$ and the right-hand arrow maps any $g\in\Aut(\Sigma,L)$ into the unique $\pr(g)=\check{g}\in\Aut(\Sigma)$ covered by $g$.
 The \emph{automorphism group} of the triple $(\Sigma,L,\phi)$ is the isotropy subgroup